 Almost all personal electronics are dual voltage these days, meaning you can run them on both 110V and 220V.

-In addition to your US to Cuba power adapter these items will help you on your travels:
+In addition to your US to Cuba power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
+Also, check out our Cuba packing list for more inspiration and ideas.

 Cuba is an impoverished country, meaning some desperate citizens have turned to petty crime to get by.
 Although muggings and assaults remain rare, pickpocketing and bag snatching have become prevalent in touristy zones.